agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 The `frame_iter()` function is an generator that returns the data needed to update the artist for each frame.
-It yields `frame_data`, which can be any sort of Python da.
+It yields `frame_data`, which can be any sort of Python data type or object.
 This function also must take no arguments, and so like [`init_fig()`][init_fig] we will use the partial trick to bind the arguments.

-Our function loops over the days from maximum light and returns the flux values from that day, as well as string of the day to update the text label.
+Our function loops over the days relative to maximum light and returns the flux values from that day, as well as string of the day to update the text label.

 {% highlight python %}
 def frame_iter(from_day, until_day):